Michael Gargiulo

 Michael Thomas Gargiulo (born February 15, 1976) is a convicted American serial killer.
 He moved to Southern California in the 1990s and gained the nickname The Hollywood Ripper.
 He was convicted of two counts of first-degree murder and sentenced to death on July 16, 2021.
+As of April 2023, he was incarcerated in the California Health Care Facility; in September 2024, he was extradited to Cook County, Illinois, to face trial for the 1993 murder of Tricia Pacaccio.

 Crimes

-Gargiulo is a native of the Chicago suburb of Glenview, Illinois, where he may have stabbed his neighbor, 18-year-old Tricia Pacaccio, to death on her back doorstep.
-Her father found her body the next morning, on August 14, 1993.
-Gargiulo moved to Los Angeles in 1998, allegedly to escape the scrutiny of the police in Illinois, and committed two murders and attempted murder in Southern California between 2001 and 2008.
+Gargiulo is a native of the Chicago suburb of Glenview, Illinois.
+He is believed to have committed his first murder at the age of 17 on August 13, 1993, when he stabbed his neighbor, 18-year-old Tricia Pacaccio who was the sister of his friend, to death on her back doorstep.
+Her father Rick found her body the following morning on the back porch.
+Gargiulo moved to Los Angeles in 1998, allegedly to escape the scrutiny of the police in Illinois, and committed two murders and an attempted murder in Southern California between 2001 and 2008.

-On February 21 2001 he murdered 22-year-old Ashley Ellerin, stabbing her 47 times in her home in Hollywood.
+On February 21, 2001, he murdered 22-year-old fashion student Ashley Ellerin, stabbing her 47 times in her home in Hollywood.
 Ellerin's injuries included a neck wound that nearly severed her head and deep punctures to the chest, stomach, and back.
 Some of her wounds were up to six inches deep.
 According to detective Tom Small, one stab wound "actually penetrated the skull and took out a chunk of skull like a puzzle piece."
-On the night she was murdered, Ellerin had planned a date including dinner and drinks with actor Ashton Kutcher.
+On the night she was murdered, Ellerin had planned a date including dinner and drinks with actor Ashton Kutcher, whom she had met at a New Year's Eve party, right after her affair with landlord Mark Durbin who was the last person to see Ellerin alive.
+When she did not answer the door, Kutcher, who had arrived late after watching the 2001 Grammy Awards at a friend's house, looked through the window, saw what he thought was spilled wine on the floor, and returned home, feeling dejected.

-On December 1, 2005, Gargiulo stabbed 32-year-old Maria Bruno, his neighbor, to death at her home in El Monte, California.
-She was stabbed 17 times.
+On December 1, 2005, Gargiulo stabbed his neighbor, 32-year-old Maria Bruno, to death at her apartment complex in El Monte, California.
+She was stabbed 17 times and her breasts were mutilated.

-Gargiulo attempted to murder another neighbor, 26-year-old Michelle Murphy, in her home in Santa Monica on April 28, 2008.
-She fought off the attack, and blood matching Gargiulo's DNA was found at the scene.
+Gargiulo attempted to murder another neighbor, 26-year-old Michelle Murphy, in her apartment in Santa Monica on April 28, 2008.
+She fought off the attack which in turn caused Gargiulo to cut himself in the wrist.
+Blood matching Gargiulo's DNA was found at the scene.